 Risk factors and causes

 From time to time, lab companies have marketed unproven tests to look for early ovarian cancer.
-Because these tests had not yet been shown to help find early cancer, the US Food and Drug Administration (FDA) told the companies to stop selling them.
-So far, this occurred with 2 different tests looking at protein patterns: OvaSure and OvaCheck.
+Because these tests had not yet been shown to help find early cancer, the US Food and Drug Administration told the companies to stop selling them.
+So far, this happened with 2 different tests: OvaSure and OvaCheck.
 Both were taken off the market at the request of the FDA.

 A test called OVA1 is meant to be used in women who have an ovarian tumor.
-It measures the levels of 4 proteins in the blood.
-The levels of these proteins, when looked at together, are used to put women with tumors into 2 categories − low risk and high risk.
+It measures the levels of certain proteins in the blood.
+The levels of these proteins, when looked at together, are used to assign women with tumors into 2 groups: low risk and high risk.
 The women labeled low risk are not likely to have cancer.
-The women called “high risk” are more likely to have a cancer, and so should have surgery by a specialist (a gynecologic oncologist).
-This test is NOT a screening test − it is only meant for use in women who have an ovarian tumor.
+The women who are called high risk are more likely to have a cancer and so should have surgery done by an expert (a gynecologic oncologist).
+This test is NOT a screening test - it is only meant for use in women who have an ovarian tumor.

-Another approach is to give IP chemo during surgery using heated drugs.
-This, known as heated intraperitoneal chemotherapy or HIPEC, can be effective, but is very toxic.
-It still needs to be studied and compared with standard IP chemo to see if it actually works better.
+Another approach is to give intraperitoneal chemotherapy (IP) chemo during surgery using heated drugs.
+While it can be effective, it is very toxic.
+It still needs to be studied and compared with standard IP chemo to see if it really works better.

-Targeted therapy is a newer type of cancer treatment that uses drugs or other substances to identify and attack cancer cells while doing little damage to normal cells.
-Each type of targeted therapy works differently, but they all attack the cancer cells' inner workings − the programming that makes them different from normal, healthy cells.
-Bevacizumab (Avastin) is the targeted therapy that has been studied best in ovarian cancer, but other drugs are also being looked at, as well.
+Targeted therapy is a newer type of cancer treatment that uses drugs or other substances to find and attack cancer cells while doing little damage to normal cells.
+Each type of targeted drug works differently, but they all attack the cancer cells’ inner workings.
+Bevacizumab (Avastin) is the targeted drug that has been studied best in ovarian cancer, but other drugs are also being looked at, as well.

 Pazopanib (Votrient®) is a targeted therapy drug that, like bevacizumab, helps stop new blood vessels from forming.
 It has shown some promise in studies.

-Another approach is to develop tumor vaccines that program the immune system to better recognize cancer cells.
-Also, monoclonal antibodies that specifically recognize and attack ovarian cancer cells are being developed.
-These antibodies are man-made versions of the antibodies our bodies make to fight infection.
-They can be designed to home in on certain sites on the cancer cell.
-Farletuzumab is a monoclonal antibody that is directed against the folic acid receptor, which is on the surface of some ovarian cancer cells.
+Other treatments are being studied.
+One approach is to make tumor vaccines that program the immune system to better spot cancer cells.
+Also, monoclonal antibodies that find and attack ovarian cancer cells are being developed.
+Monoclonal antibodies are like the antibodies our bodies make to fight infection.
+But these are made in the lab and are aimed at the cancer cells.
+Farletuzumab is a monoclonal antibody that is aimed at a protein on the surface of ovarian cancer cells.
 It has shown promise in treating ovarian cancer in early studies.
 Another monoclonal antibody being studied in ovarian cancer is called catumaxomab.
-It binds to a protein that is in some cancer cells and some immune system cells.
-When it is administered into the abdominal cavity, it can help treat fluid buildup (ascites) that can occur when cancer is present.
+When it is given into the belly (abdominal cavity), it can help treat fluid buildup (ascites) that can happen when cancer is present.